kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - Optimistic (Non-)Execution.md

+---
+Description: Optimistic rollups and how they work.
+---

 With the information in [[Scaling Out - Shared Economic Security#Sharding Requirements]] in mind, it is quite easy to understand this scaling method.
 In Ethereum, this method is called an Optimistic [[Rollup]].

 It works in a very similar way as in [[Scaling Out - Shared Economic Security]], where all of the L2 blocks are sent back to the L1 in the [[Data Availability]].
 But no re-execution happens by default in the L1, with an **optimistic** assumption that the work must be correct, unless stated otherwise.
 Instead, entities called **Fishermen** or **Fraud Provers** are assumed to always monitor the system and report any wrong computation in the L2 blocks.